timlabs/uscode/United States Code/TITLE 31-MONEY AND FINANCE/SUBTITLE III-FINANCIAL MANAGEMENT/CHAPTER 35-ACCOUNTING AND COLLECTION/SUBCHAPTER II-ACCOUNTING REQUIREMENTS, SYSTEMS, AND INFORMATION.md

 * (d) The Comptroller General, the Secretary, and the President shall conduct a continuous program for improving accounting and financial reporting in the Government.

 ### §3512.
 Executive agency accounting and other financial management reports and plans
-* (a)(1) The Director of the Office of Management and Budget shall prepare and submit to the appropriate committees of the Congress and make available on the website described under section 1122 a financial management status report and a governmentwide 5-year financial management plan.
+* (a)(1) The Director of the Office of Management and Budget shall prepare and submit to the appropriate committees of the Congress and make available on a website described in section 1122 a financial management status report and a governmentwide 5-year financial management plan.

 * (2) A financial management status report under this subsection shall include—